But, if a volunteer asks me to credit them, I credit them as they wish.

 Someone photoshopped my post and replaced the word "feed" with "rape": https://imgur.com/OS1NV0w.png

-In short: Yes, I delete abusive and hateful comments.
+In short: Yes, I delete abusive and hateful comments, as well as misinformation and false accusations.

 If you visit someone's Twitter, blog, or YouTube videos purely because you want to be nasty and cruel towards them, that's awful.
 A good person does not spend their time doing things like that.
 If you post abusive and hateful messages on my blog or YouTube channel, your comment will be deleted, and you will be blocked or banned.
 Most people would probably respond the same way.